personalrobotics/ada_feeding/README.md

 This option starts the web app and the real robot code, and can be used to test the entire system.
 This will by default start the web app on port `80`, and requires `sudo` access.

+**NOTE**: If not running on the production machine i.e., `lovelace`, it's recommended that you append the command line flag `--dev` to the start script.
+This will launch RVIZ, will not require the e-stop button to be plugged in, and will not require sudo access to launch the web app.

 ```
 cd ~/colcon_wsUbuntu (Debian packages)
 python3 src/ada_feeding/start.py